 Your Dream Wedding Ceremony or Reception Awaits You at the GRPM!

 Your guests will admire the beauty and charm of this unique downtown location.
 Conveniently located within walking distance of many hotels, the Museum space offers a three-story open Galleria with spectacular Grand River and downtown Grand Rapids views.
-During your reception, guests can stroll through The Streets of Old Grand Rapids exhibit for a journey back in time, or take a spin on the 1928 Spillman Carousel.
+During your reception guests can stroll through The Streets of Old Grand Rapids exhibit for a journey back in time.
 With flexible seating options, whimsical photo locations and much more, your wedding will be what you want it to be at the GRPM.